Heart & Sole

 *Thanks to generous donors and community supporters, program scholarships are available to any girl who needs it.

-The spring season begins the week of February 6.
-The culminating event will be the Girls on the Run 5K on Saturday, April 29.
+Fall season practices begin the week of February 12.
+The culminating event will be the Girls on the Run 5K taking place the weekend of April 27 (date TBA.
 More information will be shared by the GOTR staff and by your girl's coaches once the season begins.

 Do you offer a payment plan?